maxcarrel/maxcarrel.github.io/portfolio.md

 # Project Portfolio

 This page presents a portfolio of projects related to Data Science and Analytics.
-These projects can also be reached from [my github account](https://github.com/maxcarrel/).
+All of these projects are hosted on [my github account](https://github.com/maxcarrel/).

 ## [Human Activity Recognition](https://github.com/maxcarrel/Human-Activity-Recognition)